-It's up to you how long the implementation and evaluation phase lasts — just make sure you regroup with your campaign team and any committees you’ve created at least every 1 to 2 months.
+It's up to you how long the implementation and evaluation phase lasts — just remember to track progress throughout your campaign!
+Regroup with your campaign team and any committees you’ve created at least every 1 to 2 months.
 That way, you can assess the campaign’s progress and decide what you want to do differently moving forward.

 During this phase, the campaign team is responsible for overseeing events and material dissemination, coordinating with committees and partners, and making sure evaluation efforts stay on track.